-Resolution of this matter: (i) In December 2016, MFI settled all claims asserted against it by the direct purchaser class for a payment of \$75.0, which was approved by the district court in December 2017; (ii) in January 2017, MFI settled all claims asserted against it by opt-out plaintiffs related to shell egg purchases on confidential terms; (iii) in June 2018, MFI settled all claims asserted against it by indirect purchaser plaintiffs on confidential terms; (iv) between June 2019 and September 2019, MFI individually settled on confidential terms egg product opt-out claims asserted against it by four separate opt-out plaintiffs; and (v) in September 2022, MFI settled the remaining pending claims for this matter on confidential terms, which had sought damages based on purchases of egg products by three opt-out plaintiffs.
+Resolution of this matter: (i) In December 2016, MFI settled all claims asserted against it by the direct purchaser class for a payment of \$75.0, which was approved by the district court in December 2017; (ii) in January 2017, MFI settled all claims asserted against it by opt-out plaintiffs related to shell egg purchases on confidential terms; (iii) in June 2018, MFI settled all claims asserted against it by indirect purchaser plaintiffs on confidential terms; (iv) between June 2019 and September 2019, MFI individually settled on confidential terms egg product opt-out claims asserted against it by four separate opt-out plaintiffs; and (v) in September 2022, MFI settled the remaining pending claims for this matter, which had sought damages based on purchases of egg products by three opt-out plaintiffs, on confidential terms.

 MFI has at all times denied liability in this matter, and no settlement contains any admission of liability by MFI.
 During the year ended September 30, 2022, the Company expensed \$13.8 related to the September 2022 settlement.
-No expense was recorded in the Condensed Consolidated Statements of Operations related to these matters during the three months ended December 31, 2022 or 2021.
-The Company had no accrual related to this matter as of December 31, 2022 or September 30, 2022, as the September 2022 settlement was paid prior to fiscal 2022 year end.
+No expense was recorded in the Condensed Consolidated Statements of Operations related to these matters during the three or nine months ended June 30, 2023 or 2022.
+The Company had no accrual related to this matter as of June 30, 2023 or September 30, 2022, as the September 2022 settlement was paid prior to fiscal 2022 year end.
 Under current law, any settlement paid, including the settlements with the direct purchaser plaintiffs, the opt-out plaintiffs and the indirect purchaser plaintiffs, is deductible for federal income tax purposes.